Client Communication Guidelines

 • Guidelines for Creating IT Glue Client-Facing Instructions

 We use the "Documents" asset to create customer-facing instructions.
 Use the Document editor to create instructions.
 It includes various modules (text, graphic, steps) that make is easier to edit the document again later.
-Please do not create a ...
+Please do not create a Word ...

 • General Advice and Policies for Written Communication and Proper Terminology